HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

       public boolean validate(SidechainStateReader stateReader, BoxTransaction<Proposition, Box<Proposition>> transaction)

   * Custom checks on transactions should be performed here.
-If the function returns false, then the transaction is considered invalid.
+If the function throws exception, then the transaction is considered invalid.
 This method is called either before including a transaction inside the memory pool or before accepting a new block from the network.
     ::

-      public boolean validate(SidechainStateReader stateReader, SidechainBlock block)
+      void validate(SidechainStateReader stateReader, SidechainBlock block) throws IllegalArgumentException

   * Custom block validation should happen here.
-If the function returns false, then the block will not be accepted by the sidechain node.
+If the function throws exception, then the block will not be accepted by the sidechain node.
 Note that each transaction contained in the block had been already validated by the previous method, so here you should include only block-related checks (e.g. check that two different transactions in the same block don't declare the same VIN car)
     ::

       public boolean validate(SidechainStateReader stateReader, BoxTransaction<Proposition, Box<Proposition>> transaction)